-- G63.
-ANYTHING ELSE (SPECIFY): Some examples follow. - Training Program Allowances: Manpower Development Acts provide vocational training, as well as paying subsistence allowances.
-Unemployed young adults sometimes receive this form of income. - 2) Illegal Sources of Income: Record here if R mentions.
-If you can get them, any work hours involved would be greatly appreciated! - 3) Family allotments: Dependents of armed services personnel on active duty receive allotments from the government.
-If R tells you her son or husband is in the service, be alert for income here. - 4) Government grants of any kind: Be sure this income has not already been reported.
-Don't include tax refunds, or GI Bill payments (see G37-G39). - 5) Land contracts and mortgages owned: If possible, try to find out how much of the payment is principal and how much is interest.
+1) Training Program Allowances: Manpower Development Acts provide vocational training, as well as paying subsistence allowances.
+Unemployed young adults sometimes receive this form of income.
+2) Illegal Sources of Income: Record here if R mentions.
+If you can get them, any work hours involved would be greatly appreciated!
+3) Family allotments: Dependents of armed services personnel on active duty receive allotments from the government.
+If R tells you her son or husband is in the service, be alert for income here.
+4) Government grants of any kind: Be sure this income has not already been reported.
+Don't include tax refunds, or GI Bill payments (see G37-G39).
+5) Land contracts and mortgages owned: If possible, try to find out how much of the payment is principal and how much is interest.